 The Brass Rail Cafe on the 2nd level is a recreational space that serves, among other things, as a meeting place for the weekly “Common Time” held on Friday afternoon.
 An adjacent outdoor terrace adds to the space during the warm months.
 All of these common areas are accessible via wide corridors with railings, wide doorways and elevators.

 Educational and cultural opportunities were stressed from the early planning and are striking components of the programs at the Commons.
 University faculty and staff, and residents themselves provide a pool of speakers for late afternoon events.
 Many recitals and musical programs are available as a part of the relationship between University Commons and the School of Music, Theater and Dance and other parts of the University.
 A large elegant room contains the lecture/recital area at one end and the dining area at the other.
-The dining area is supported by a fully equipped commercial kitchen.

 The individual condominium units vary in size and are completely equipped for private living, including kitchen and laundry facilities.
 Assisted living is not offered at the Commons, but most units can accommodate live-in help if it is desired and privately arranged.